The Bankrate promise

-If you take the money out for ineligible expenses, the earnings portion of the withdrawal will not only be taxed as ordinary income, but you’ll also be subject to a 10 percent penalty.
+If you withdraw money for ineligible expenses, the earnings portion of the withdrawal will be taxed as ordinary income and you’ll be subject to a 10 percent penalty.
 You won’t pay the tax or penalty on your account contributions, because that money has already been taxed by the government.
 But you will be responsible for paying taxes on any investment earnings you’ve earned on the account.

 One exception to this rule: If the student receives a scholarship, they or their parents can withdraw up to the amount of the scholarship and use that money without penalty.
 You will, however, need to pay income taxes on the portion of the withdrawal attributed to investment gains.